lalith572/Plant-Graud/README.md

-#### You can view the live preview of the webpage here by link the link below:
+#### You can view the live preview of the webpage here by clicking the link below:

 [Plant Graud Webpage](https://lalith572.pythonanywhere.com)